henryrweiland/Central-Bank-Meeting-Dates/README.md

 - **bot_non_scheduled_meeting_date_indicator**: Equals 1 for non-scheduled (surprise) meetings and 0 for regularly scheduled meetings.
 - **bot_minutes_dates_indicator**: Equals 1 for date of BOT minute release (released with two week lag), 0 otherwise.

+## Bank of Korea (BOK)
+Range: 2000-2023 (meetings), 2010-2023 (projection materials, minutes)

+**The BOK first publishes projection materials in Korean then in English a couple of weeks later.
+The projection material dates correspond to the initial Korean version.
+Moreover, it is unclear if the minutes on the website correspond to a Korean version or English version (with an extra lag).**

+- **bok_activity_date**: Corresponds to all BOK activity: regularly scheduled meetings and minute releases.
+- **bok_meeting_date_indicator**: Equals 1 for regularly scheduled meetings, 0 otherwise (there is 1 unscheduled meetings in sample).
+- **bok_non_scheduled_meeting_date_indicator**: Equals 1 for non-scheduled meetings and 0 for regularly scheduled meetings.
+- **bok_projection_materials_indicator**: Equals 1 for date of BOK projection material release (relased bi-anually with lag), 0 otherwise.
+See the note above.
+- **bok_minutes_dates_indicator**: Equals 1 for date of BOK minute release (released with lag), 0 otherwise.
+See the note above.